Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The Structure viewpoint is used to document the internal constituents and organisation of the design subject in terms of like elements (recursively).*

 #### 5.9.1 Design Concerns
+*Compositional structure of coarse-grained components and reuse of fine-grained components*

 #### 5.9.2 Design Elements
 #### 5.9.3 Example Languages
 ### 5.10 Interaction Viewpoint